 - Gory Discretion Shot: Averted.
 It is surprising Disney was able to make this film in the 1950s with all the violence it contained.

 - Large Ham: Long John Silver.

 - Papa Wolf: Silver towards Jim.
-He gave up the treasure to save Jim's life instead.
+He turns on all the other pirates to save Jim's life.

 - Public Domain Character: Everybody from the original novel, which is how Haskin and Newton got away with making an unofficial sequel.

 - Reality Ensues: Unlike the novel, the film has Jim's injury from his fight with Israel Hands avert Just a Flesh Wound and only got worse as he made his way back through the island (and swamp, which he uses to try washing the wound and becomes more infected as a result.)
 When he makes it back to the cabin only to find Silver there, the injury and shock have him collapse and Livesey has to treat the wound the next day.

 - The Starscream: George Merry.